winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 3. In https://wing.cloud/dashboard, Click on "Deploy with Wing Cloud"
 4. Complete GitHub application authentication.
 5. Grant the repositories you want to have preview environments for, access permission.
-6. You are now ready to use Wing Cloud Preview Environments.
+6. You are now ready to use Wing Cloud.
 7. A welcome email will be sent to you with additional information and links to documentation.

 #### Preview Environment for production branch